thunlp/OpenNE/README.md

 - --epochs, the training epochs of LINE; the default is 5;
 - --negative-ratio, the default is 5;
 - --order, 1 for the 1st-order, 2 for the 2nd-order and 3 for 1st + 2nd; the default is 3;
 - --no-auto-stop, no early stop when training LINE; this is an action; when training LINE, we will calculate micro-F1 every epoch.
-If current micro-F1 is smaller than last micro-F1, the training process will stop early.
+If current micro-F1 is smaller than the last micro-F1, the training process will stop early.

 GraRep: